Payop/payop-api-doc/Integration/difference.md

 ![Diff-2](../images/diff-2.png)

-The checkout page can be customized: admin panel `PayOp -> Customize`.
-After customization, the panel asks for confirmation from the PayOp team.
+The checkout page can be customized: admin panel `Payop -> Customize`.
+After customization, the panel asks for confirmation from the Payop team.

 Also it is possible to skip the checkout and integrate each method independently by passing the Method ID in the request.
 This will redirect the user directly to the payment data entry page using a specific method.
 The payer by clicking on the button of the payment method, for example, Cards International, will be taken directly to the page for entering card data for payment.